 This second-semester course builds on skills developed in CHEM 121.
 By inquiring about particle action and interaction, theoretical models are developed and chemical behavior is described within the context of gas laws, thermochemistry, kinetics, equilibrium, acid-base theory, complex ions, entropy and free energy, electrochemistry, and nuclear reactions.
+Honors Track offered for select students.
 Prerequisite: Minimum grade of C in CHEM 121.
 Three hours lecture.
 CHEM 124 to be taken concurrently.
 For science majors.
 Offered in spring.